davidrhyswhite/proposal-pipe-operator/README.md

 const myNumber = Math.round(Math.sqrt(Math.PI));
 ```

-Unix has long provided a piping mechanism to achieve that, for example: `ps aux | grep node` and the newer Elixir programming language provides the `|>` pipe right operator which is very readable.
+Unix has long provided a piping mechanism to achieve that, for example: `ps aux | grep node` as well as F# and the Elixir programming language, both provide the `|>` pipe greater-than operator which is very readable.

 ## Syntax